Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 Problems I encounted are finding the 433 crystal and RF transistors for a decent price in South Africa.

 That being said I really wanted the `WL102-341` to work seamlessly and I still have a little bias towards it.

+It's got a very sharp peak and has a rock solid frequency..
+I will test the SYN115 as well it could be a potential competitor.

+Now I just need to find the common affordable modules....

 Yeah the reality for makers is that meh.. purchase quality parts from a reputable store if you want all the stats to be on point.